-The results of this study found that social media needs and choices have a direct or indirect influence the acceptance on and use of social media.
+The results of this study found that social media needs and choices have a direct or indirect influence on the acceptance and use of social media.
 In relation to these findings, suggestions can be made:

-1. For the academic environment, these results can become a reference for expanding knowledge related to

-CMC.
-Uses understanding of & Grattification Theory, Media Richness Theory, Critical Mass Theory, Diffusion of Innovation Theory and Technology Modeling Acceptance and their relationship, especially in the use of social media.
+1. For the academic environment, these results can become a reference for expanding knowledge related to understanding of CMC, Uses & Grattification Theory, Media Richness Theory, Critical Mass Theory, Diffusion of Innovation Theory and Technology Acceptance Modeling and their relationship, especially in the use of social media.